tanvir-talha058/html/README.md

 This repository serves as a learning ground and a showcase for HTML concepts.
 It includes a variety of projects, ranging from basic HTML structure to more complex layouts and interactive elements.
 Whether you're a beginner learning HTML or an experienced developer looking for inspiration, you might find something useful here.

-## Projects

-This section lists the projects included in the repository.
-Each project has its own directory with a README file explaining its specific purpose and implementation.

-*   **[Project 1: Basic HTML Structure](./project1/)**:  Demonstrates fundamental HTML tags, including headings, paragraphs, lists, and links.
-(Link to project-specific README if available)
-*   **[Project 2: Simple Web Page Layout](./project2/)**:  Showcases how to create a basic web page layout using divs and CSS (if applicable).
-(Link to project-specific README if available)
-*   **[Project 3: Forms and User Input](./project3/)**:  Explores HTML forms and different input types, including text fields, radio buttons, and checkboxes.
-(Link to project-specific README if available)
-*   **(Add more projects as needed)**

 ## Usage

 To use the code in this repository: